bazelbuild/bazel-blog/_posts/2019-06-27-list-strategy.md

 ---
 layout: posts
-title: "List based execution strategy"
+title: "Automatic execution strategy selection in Bazel 0.27"
 authors:
   - ishikhman
 ---
-**tl;dr**: changes are coming with bazel 0.27 release: bazel supports list based execution strategy; build will fail if action cannot be executed with provided list of strategies; bazel will *auto-detect* a suitable strategy if none provided.
+**tl;dr**: Exciting news!
+After 0.27 release Bazel will *auto select* a suitable execution strategy if none provided.
+Customization and strategy enforcement would still be possible and will be much easier to configure.

 ## How it was before bazel 0.27 release
-Bazel supports a bunch of flags to configure an execution strategy:

-- The user can set the execution strategy in general and for individual action mnemonics using the flags `--spawn_strategy=`, `--strategy=Mnemonic=` and `--strategy_regexp=Regex=`.
-The flags take a single strategy name as a value.
-Example: `--spawn_strategy=linux-sandbox`

-- Bazel has a hardcoded and undocumented list of mnemonics that are known to work well with certain strategies and uses these unless the user overrides them *individually* using `--strategy=Mnemonic=` flags.
-Example: Bazel will use some kind of sandboxing by default if its available on your system, otherwise non-sandboxed execution (e.g. on Windows).
-However, it will run Javac actions via the persistent worker strategy.

-- Each strategy has custom code to deal with the situation that it can't execute a given action.
-Example: the remote strategy silently falls back to sandboxed execution if an action can't run remotely.
-The sandbox strategy silently falls back to non-sandboxed local execution if an action doesn't support sandboxing.
-There's no good way to configure this behavior.
+It was possible to configure Bazel's execution strategy for a build via flags `--spawn_strategy=`, `--strategy=Mnemonic=` and `--strategy_regexp=Regex=`.
+This mechanism was quite powerful and widely used, but had some drawbacks:

+- Bazel's defaults did not account for remote execution at all, therefore we had to make sure to set the execution strategy for every mnemonic manually.

+- Starlark rules providing a persistent worker had to ship a .bazelrc file that sets --strategy=Mnemonic=worker (i.e. look at rules_scala).

+- Bazel has hardcoded defaults for native action mnemonics.
+For example, Bazel will use sandboxing (if it's available) for all actions by default but has a hardcoded default to use persistent workers for Java compilation actions.

+- To configure fallback strategy one had to provide additional flag `--remote_local_fallback_strategy=`.

+All of the above are now unnecessary with this change and the default behaviour is much more reliable and predictable.

-### Example #1
+### Example
-I want to configure my build to run remotely and fallback onto `local` strategy in case remote execution is not possible.
-My configuration would be something like:
+I want to configure a build to run remotely and fallback onto `local` strategy in case remote execution is not possible.
+The configuration would be something like:

 ```
 $ bazel build